-2.1 Taxability of the arbitrator's fee and expenses
+2.1.
+Taxability of the arbitrator's fee and expenses

-The arbitrator's fee and expenses are subject to VAT if the arbitrator's activity constitutes a business activity with a turnover exceeding the low turnover threshold in an accounting period (EUR 10,000 as of 1 January 2016).
+The arbitrator's fee and expenses are subject to VAT, if the arbitrator's provision of arbitrator services constitutes a business activity with a turnover exceeding the low turnover threshold during an accounting period (EUR 15,000 as of 1 January 2021).

-If the arbitrator does not conduct business and provides arbitrator services only occasionally, the arbitrator's activity will not necessarily have the features of a business operation under the Finnish VAT Act and the arbitrator might not be liable to pay VAT.
-This is a matter of self-assessment by each arbitrator.
+If the arbitrator does not conduct business and provides arbitrator services only occasionally, the arbitrator's arbitrator activity will not necessarily meet the definition of a business activity under the Finnish VAT Act, and the arbitrator may not be liable to pay VAT.
+The matter must be assessed independently by each arbitrator.
+The definition of conducting business has not been explicitly defined under the Finnish VAT Act.
+However, in general, a business activity is typically defined as a profitable, continuous, outward, and entrepreneurial activity involving a normal entrepreneurial risk.

-Before confirmation, a prospective arbitrator shall return the completed contact and fee information form to the FAI, indicating whether the arbitrator's fee will be charged as trade income or to his/her law firm or other employer, whether the fee is subject to VAT, and the applicable VAT rate.
+Before confirmation, a prospective arbitrator shall return the completed contact and fee information form to the FAI, indicating whether the arbitrator's fee will be charged as trade income or to their law firm or other employer, whether the fee is subject to VAT, and the applicable VAT rate.
 Any subsequent changes to this information shall be notified to the FAI at the latest in conjunction with the arbitrator's request that the FAI determine the costs of the arbitration.

-In the request for the determination of the costs of the arbitration, the arbitrator shall inform the FAI whether he/she will charge VAT on his/her fee and expenses, or whether VAT reverse charge will be applicable to a party to the arbitration.
-VAT reverse liability means that a party to the arbitration will be responsible for paying the VAT rather than the arbitrator/company issuing the invoice.
-To ensure the correct consideration of any possible VAT when determining the arbitrator's fee and expenses, the arbitrator shall inform the FAI in the aforementioned request about the final allocation of the costs of the arbitration as between the parties in the final award.
+In the request for the determination of the costs of the arbitration, the arbitrator shall inform the FAI whether they will charge VAT on their fee and expenses, or whether the VAT reverse charge procedure will be applicable to a party to the arbitration.
+VAT reverse charge procedure means that a party to the arbitration will be responsible for paying the VAT rather than the arbitrator/company issuing the invoice.
+To ensure the correct consideration of any possible VAT when determining the arbitrator's fee and expenses, the arbitrator shall inform the FAI in the aforementioned request about the final allocation of the costs of the arbitration as between the parties in the final award, if possible.
 Should the liability for the costs of the arbitration be shared by more than one party, different VAT treatments may be applicable in parallel to the arbitrator's fee and expenses.
-An arbitrator subject to VAT is responsible for assessing the correct VAT treatment of his/her fee and expenses.

-1 Council Directive 2008/8/EC of 12 February 2008
+1 Council Directive 2008/8/EC of 12 February 2008.